AdobeDocs/experience-cloud.en/help/mobile-android-implementation/analytics.md

 In this tutorial you will place the code for a trackState call into only one screen (page) in your app.
 In real life, you will replicate this on all of the other screens/states in your app.

-Below is syntax and a code example from the documentation you can copy-and-paste in this tutorial or in your own app.
+Below are syntax and a code example from the documentation you can copy-and-paste in this tutorial or in your own app.

 **Syntax:**